AndyDeveloperIsCoding/Registration_Form_-_Fullstack/README.md

 Welcome to "Registration Form - Fullstack" project!

 You can see the project's code here:
-- Backend (Java module runs on port 8080): XYZ
+- Backend (Java module runs on port 8080): https://github.com/AndyDeveloperIsCoding/Registration_Form_-_Java
 - Frontend (React module runs on port 3000): XYZ

 The project requires a Postgres database available on Your machine (port 5432) with the following settings: